purescript/purescript-prelude/docs/Prelude.md

   compare :: a -> a -> Ordering
 ```

-The `Ord` type class represents types which support comparisons.
+The `Ord` type class represents types which support comparisons with a
+_total order_.

-`Ord` instances should satisfy the laws of _partially orderings_:
+`Ord` instances should satisfy the laws of total orderings:

 - Reflexivity: `a <= a`
 - Antisymmetry: if `a <= b` and `b <= a` then `a = b`